 After your tooth is extracted, you may begin feeling relief almost immediately if you’ve been experiencing pain from serious decay or trauma.
 The healing process should be quick and fairly painless if you follow these tips.

-Tea bag.
-If you are having difficulty stopping the bleeding with gauze, try steeping a black tea bag and then cooling it and using it in place of the gauze.
+If you are having difficulty stopping the bleeding with gauze, try using a moistened black tea bag and then cooling it and using it in place of the gauze.
 The natural tannins in the black tea will help with clotting factors and also help shrink tissues to staunch bleeding.

 - Do not drink through a straw for at least 24 hours after your tooth is extracted.